Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Rangers

 Lourdes Gurriel Jr. At The Plate

-- Among qualified hitters in MLB, his batting average ranks 72nd, his on-base percentage ranks 114th, and he is 45th in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 73rd, his on-base percentage ranks 114th, and he is 46th in the league in slugging.

-- Gurriel has an RBI in 41 of 110 games this year, with multiple RBI in 15 of them.
+- Gurriel has had an RBI in 41 games this year (36.9%), including 15 multi-RBI outings (13.5%).
 He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.